 The Ethics Project is a nationally-funded (Canadian Institutes of Health Research) research project investigating ethical issues related to sex work and health research.
 This research project is based in Vancouver, British Columbia with Principal Investigator Dr. Vicky Bungay, University of British Columbia School of Nursing.
-The investigative team includes Lauren Casey, Scott Comber, Adrian Guta, Eli Manning, and Colleen Varcoe with Research Assistant Will Pearson.
+The investigative team includes Lauren Casey, Scott Comber, Adrian Guta, Eli Manning, and Colleen Varcoe.
 This team of researchers comes from a variety of disciplines and has experience in sex work and health research, community-based research projects, and direct service to sex workers.

 Sex work research has drawn many researchers from a wide range of fields to investigate different aspects of the industry.
 Every research project brings its own ethical issues with it and its own way of addressing those issues.
 Concerns regarding confidentiality and privacy, respectful interactions with sex workers, and meaningful community involvement are some of the ethical concerns that arise.